CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 ## Useful terminology

-**Allas**: A cloud storage service of CSC.
+**Allas**: a cloud storage service of CSC.
 SD Connect is a user interface that specifically facilitates sensitive data encryption and storage in Allas.
 Users can also access Allas programmatically with interfaces for non-sensitive data.

-**Billing units**:billing units are used to monitor the resource when CSC services can are free-of-charge or when the user pays the use of the services.
+**Billing units**: billing units are used to monitor the resource when CSC services can are free-of-charge or when the user pays the use of the services.

 **Bucket/Container**: these two terms refer to the main folder (technically called root folder) where data are stored in SD Connect/Allas.
 The bucket/container name is visible to the internet.
 You can have multiple buckets in the same project (up to 500), but each bucket must have a unique name throughout the whole storage system (including other projects).
 By default, the data in a bucket is accessible just to the project members.
 However, you can share and grant access to other CSC projects or users with SD Connect.

-**CSC Project**: Using CSC services is based on projects: all your data in CSC belong inside a project.
+**CSC Project**: using CSC services is based on projects: all your data in CSC belong inside a project.
 You can be a project member in one or multiple projects.
 Each project has a main user, called the CCS project manager, who can add members and services to the project.
 A project manager is responsible for the activities of the project.
 They, for example, need to describe which type of sensitive data the project is processing.

-**Disk quota**: This is a limited set to control the storage space available to CSC services users.
+**Disk quota**: this is a limited set to control the storage space available to CSC services users.
 SD Connect has a default quota of 10 TB.
 You can apply for more writing at servicedesk@csc.fi.

-**Data Processing Agreement (DPA)**.
-A data processing agreement (DPA) is a contract between the Data Controller and the Data Processor.
+**Data Processing Agreement (DPA)**: a data processing agreement (DPA) is a contract between the Data Controller and the Data Processor.
 It regulates the particularities of data processing – such as its scope and purpose – as well as the relationship between the controller and the processor: [CSC General terms of use](https://research.csc.fi/general-terms-of-use) and [CSC Data Processing Agreement](https://research.csc.fi/data-processing-agreement).

 **Object**: is the technical name for a file stored in a cloud object storage like Allas (or uploaded to CSC via SD Connect).
 This definition underlines that files stored in SD Connect /  Allas can not be directly modified unless transferred or copied into a computing environment.
 Still, they can be accessed in read-only mode from a cloud computing environment (e.g. SD Desktop).

-**Project Identifier**: It is a synonym of CSC Project ID when using the command-line tool.
+**Project Identifier**: it is a synonym of CSC Project ID when using the command-line tool.
 In the SD Connect user interface is displayed under User Information> Project usage and displayed as a series of 32 numbers and letters: e.g. AUTH_3a66dbf90b2940dc9c651362af595b23.

 **Virtual machine (VM)**: is a virtual computing environment (or virtual computer) that works as an actual physical computer.
 It has a processor, memory, and operating system, but it exists only as a code or a partition of the host computer, in this case in CSC’s data center.
 The VMs used for the Sensitive Data services are entirely isolated from the internet for security reasons.